rodeet2/redbluepersonalitytest/README.md

 ### Made with and Structure

 This is a basic springboot web app.
 It uses a MySql database to store all questions, answers and user details.
-There are some Javascript componets, that control opening modals and calling Ajax.
+There are some Javascript components, that control opening modals and calling Ajax.
 The users inputs are taken and stored on the client side, until the result page is reached.
 Where a information is sent to the server, and the user object is made.
 This is stored in the database and returns other random users.
 There are exeption handling, such as replacing a existing user, empty fields, no user found, invalid inputs etc. Some of them are handled using modals.

 ### Setup and Requirements